Rohyme/PrettyStateView/README.md

 # PrettyStateView

-PrettyStateView is a light library to set view states such As Loading , Error , Empty or even Custom views You make .
+PrettyStateView is a light library to set view states such as Loading , Error , Empty or even Custom views you make .

 <img src="https://github.com/Tripl3Dev/PrettyStateView/blob/master/states.gif">